monerium/smart-contracts/docs/migrating_V1_to_V2.md

 ```sh
 forge script script/BatchMint-{v1-address}.s.sol  --rpc-url $RPC_URL --broadcast
 ```
-3. Congratulations, your funds have been successfully migrated to your `V2` contract.
+3. The funds have been successfully migrated to your `V2` contract.

 > Note: It's crucial to understand that the funds in `V1` remain unchanged.
 Instead, the migration process duplicates the balances into the `V2` contract.
 > The `V1` contract will be discontinued in favor of `V2`, hence the state of `V1` is preserved and not altered during this transition.